Bunching and Taxing Multidimensional Skills: Quantitative Analysis

-To identify manual and cognitive skills, we use equations (\ref{e:foc_s}), (\ref{e:skill_ratio}) and (\ref{e:eq_wages_data}).
+In order to identify manual and cognitive skills, we use equations (\ref{e:foc_s}), (\ref{e:skill_ratio}) and (\ref{e:eq_wages_data}).
 First, we establish that higher earnings identify higher levels of skills, everything else equal.
-Holding constant the manual task intensity $x_m / x_c$, wage equation (\ref{e:eq_wages_data}) shows that the level of cognitive tasks, and hence the level of manual tasks, increases by $\frac{1}{2 \eta}$ percent for a one percent increase in wages.
 Consider an example of police officers and physicians.
 Since the relative task intensity for police officers and physicians is comparable, their relative skills are comparable by (\ref{e:skill_ratio}).
 Average earnings of physicians exceed the average earnings of police officers implying a higher level of both cognitive and manual skills for physicians.
 Indeed, the fourth and fifth column in \Cref{t:example} show that while both physicians and police officers' cognitive and manual talents exceed the population average, $\alpha_s > \mathbb{E}\alpha_s$, the skills of physicians exceed the skills of police officers in both dimensions.

-Second, we consider two occupations with similar wages to show that high manual task intensity identifies high manual skill all else equal.
+Second, we consider two occupations with similar wages to show that high manual task intensity identifies high manual skill all else being equal.
 While the earnings of gardeners and cashiers are similar, gardening is more demanding in manual skills.
-By equation (\ref{e:eq_wages_data}), this implies that the cognitive task requirements of gardeners are lower than the cognitive task requirements for cashiers.
-By equation (\ref{e:skill_ratio}) it follows that a gardener has more manual skills than a cashier, while the cashier has more cognitive skills than the gardener.
+By equation (\ref{e:eq_wages_data}), the cognitive task requirements of gardeners are lower than the cognitive task requirements for cashiers.
+By equation (\ref{e:skill_ratio}) it follows that a gardener has more manual skills than a cashier, but less cognitive skills.
 The fourth and fifth column in \Cref{t:example} displays this pattern.